Everything you need to know to stay safe this holiday season

 According to the National Safety Council, you should take other precautions during the holidays to make sure you and your family stay safe:

-• Make sure to prepare your car for winter and prepare an emergency kit for those long road trips.
+• Prepare your car for winter and keep an emergency kit for long road trips.

 • Keep poisonous plants such as mistletoe, holly and amaryllis away from children and pets.

-• Turn off all lights and decorations when you go to bed or before you head out.
+• Turn off all lights and decorations when you go to bed or before you leave the house.

 Subscribe icon